Luanda International School

-Luanda International School (LIS) is a Preschool–12 private, co-educational international day school in Luanda, Angola.
+Luanda International School (LIS) is an international school in Luanda, Angola.
 Established in October 1996 by five people interested in the creation of an English-medium international school in Angola, it is supported by oil companies to benefit the families of their employees.
-The largest international school in Luanda, it is accredited by the New England Association of Schools and Colleges, and the Council of International Schools.
+LIS is an International Baccalaureate World School (IB) and is authorized to offer all three International Baccalaureate programs.
+It is the largest international school in Luanda, and is accredited by the New England Association of Schools and Colleges, and the Council of International Schools.

 History

 Luanda International School opened on 26 October 1996, enrolling 27 students.
-It was located in the city of Luanda at Rua de Cambambe, 21-23, Bairro de Patrice Lumumba.
-Founders of the school included Roger Ballard Tremeer, South African Ambassador to Angoloa at that time; Carmen Campbell-Hewitt, the school's founding Principal; and three interested parents: Florbela Lopes, Emilienne Macauley, and Doreen Verster.
+It was located in the city of Luanda at Rua de Cambambe, 21–23, Bairro de Patrice Lumumba.
+Founders of the school included Roger Ballard Tremeer, South African Ambassador to Angola at that time; Carmen Campbell-Hewitt, the school's founding Principal; and three interested parents: Florbela Lopes, Emilienne Macauley, and Doreen Verster.

 Before 2003, the school had moved to its current location at Via S6, Bairro de Talatona, Município de Belas Luanda.